mhBrice/thesis/article2/article2.md

 then disregarded plots that were subjected to active reforestation (i.e., plantation) during the study period because we were interested in transition dynamics resulting from natural recolonisation processes.
 Finally, we kept plots for which soil covariates were available.
-This yielded a total of 11,058 plots analysed (Fig. \ref{fig2.1}).
+This yielded a total of 11,058 unique plots analysed (Fig. \ref{fig2.1}).
 The time intervals between plot surveys varied from 3 to 39 years, with a mean interval of 11 years (sd = 3.45; Fig.
 \ref{figA2.2}).